theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 Fill out the connection details to establish an SAP connection.

 {: .box-tip }
-**Tip:** If you don't know the parameters, look in your SAP GUI or ask your SAP Basis.
+**Tip:** Values to fill out the forms can be found in the SAP logon pad in the *Properties* or acquired from SAP Basis team.

 Click **[Test Connection]** (1) to test the successful connection.
 The confirmation window opens. <br>